corda/corda-docs-portal/content/en/platform/corda/5.0/introduction/about-the-docs.md

 {{<
   figure
-	 src="enterprise-icon.png"
+	 src="docs-enterprise-icon-use-case.png"
    width=55%
 	 figcaption="Documentation heading with Enterprise icon"
 	 alt="Enterprise icon"
 >}}

 * **(A)** The heading without the ‘Enterprise only' icon is the most common and it is used where the content relates to both Corda Community and Corda Enterprise editions of the product.
 * **(B)** The ‘Enterprise only' icon is used mostly in headings, indicating that the entire content under that heading relates only to Corda Enterprise.
-On occasions, the icon may be used inline to identify sentences, paragraphs, admonitions, or tables, that are for Corda Enterprise only.
+On occasions, the icon may be used inline to identify sentences, paragraphs, or tables that are for Corda Enterprise only.

 ## End of Life Strategy
 Use the following table to track the end of life schedule for each version of Corda 5.
 Each version of Corda has R3 support available for a fixed period.